 We all love to bask in the California sun and rattlesnakes are no exception.
 Snakebite envenomation is something that is frequently seen in the ER, in fact, we treated three pets for this just this past weekend alone!
 Sadie, an 11-week old Cocker Spaniel, was one of those patients.
 She was gardening with her Mom when a rattlesnake bit her.

 An understanding of the function of venom is helpful in appreciating how envenomation works.
 The snake uses its venom to immobilize the victim and predigest body tissues.
 There are over 50 types of enzymes in pit viper venom, with a minimum of 10 in any individual snakes venom.
 Additionally, there are many other non-enzymes present in the venom, called killing fractions, which are 50 times more toxic than the “crude” venom.
-When the venom destroys the body tissues, it is possible for up to 1/3 of a pet’s body fluid to be lost into the tissue spaces within several hours, which can result in life-threatening drops in blood pressure resulting in shock.
+When the snake venom destroys the body tissues, it is possible for up to 1/3 of a dog’s body fluid to be lost into the tissue spaces within several hours, which can result in life-threatening drops in blood pressure resulting in shock.

 - The amount of regenerated venom since the last bite: there is more venom and it is more concentrate if the snake hasn’t bitten in a while.

 - The age of the snake: younger snakes have more “potent” venom.